Colorado State vs. Hawaii NCAA Football Odds, Plays and Insights | November 20, 2021

 Colorado State Stats and Trends

-- The Rams have covered the spread twice this season when favored by 1.5 points or more (in five chances).
+- This season, the Rams have just two ATS wins in five games as a favorite of 2.5 points or more.

-- Colorado State's games this year have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).
+- Colorado State has hit the over in 33.3% of its opportunities this year (three times over nine games with a set point total).

-- When Colorado State scores more than 31.7 points, it is 2-0 against the spread and 2-0 overall.
+- Colorado State is 2-0 against the spread and 2-0 overall in games when it puts up more than 31.7 points.

-- Colorado State is 2-2 against the spread and 2-3 overall when the team piles up more than 440.2 yards.
+- When Colorado State amasses more than 440.2 yards, the team is 2-2 against the spread and 2-3 overall.

-- This year, the Rams have 11 turnovers, 13 fewer than the Rainbow Warriors have takeaways (24).
+- The Rams have 11 giveaways this season, while the Rainbow Warriors have 24 takeaways .

 - Find the latest spread and moneyline odds for Colorado State at SISportsbook.